strawberry-graphql/tweet-actions/README.md

 - `changelog`: The changelog for the release (in base64)
 - `version`: The version of the release
 - `contributor`: The name of the contributor of this release
+- `contributor-twitter-username`: The Twitter username of the contributor (optional)

 ### Outputs